3nrique0/paying_with_cron/README.md

-I sometimes need to surveil some tasks on a QSE by distance or monitor my resource consumption in a common server.
+I sometimes need to monitor the resource consumption some tasks on a QSE.
 Therefore I needed to create some automated way of doing it.

 The path and username will be deliverately named $USER and $path For the noobs, the variables in UPPER-CASE belong to the system, wheres lower-case are given by the user.